Yuanqi-Hong/r-stat/README.md

-A foray into statistics using the R language (Columbia University, 2018)
+Statistics using the R language (Columbia University, 2018)